SpeciesFileGroup/taxonworks_doc/docs/guide/Manual/Sources/README.md

 8- The problem with this approach is that all of the children of Coccophaginae will have been transferred to Coccophagini.
 If some of these genera belong to another tribe, you will need to create it, using the steps above, and transfer them, one by one.

-### Taxon classified as _incertae sedis_
+### Taxon classified as _Incertae Sedis_

-First navigate to the appropriate taxon name and hit the green Edit Taxon Name button.
-Change the parent to the higher level taxon in which the taxon has been classified as Incertae Sedis.
-Navigate down to the Classification field, hit Set to Parent, and choose Incertae Sedis.
-Then record the source and page number in which the classification was made using the radial annotator to the right.
+- First navigate to the appropriate taxon name
+- Click the green `Edit Taxon Name` button.
+- Change the parent to the higher level taxon in which the taxon has been classified as _Incertae Sedis_.
+- Navigate down to the `Classification` field
+- Click `Set to Parent`, and choose `Incertae Sedis`.
+- Then record the source and page number in which the classification was made using the `Radial annotator` to the right.

 ### Species name endings changing due to movement to another genus, or correction by publication

 For some name:

 A - start (origin)
 B - current -> current classification
-   change the parent here -> everything looks more or less right C - second move preserve "b"
+    change the parent here -> everything looks more or less right
+C - second move
+preserve "b"

 A - Protonym
 B - Combination
 C - Parent (Combination)

-From a practical standpoint, when a name changes, use New Combination task.
+From a practical standpoint, when a name changes, use `New Combination` task.
 Why?

-1)	It lets you create the new combination just by typing in the string
+1. It lets you create the new combination just by typing in the string
-2)	Having that combination, even if its just a B, pre-adapts you for C's.
+2. Having that combination, even if its just a B, pre-adapts you for C's.
 This gives you the historical record.
-3)	In the New Combination task, after the combination has been created, there is an option to easily move the name to the correct parent
+3. In the `New Combination` task, after the combination has been created, there is an option to easily move the name to the correct parent

 Considerations vs. line endings.

-4)	In the new combination task you will find/pick the species *in its original latin form*
+4. In the `New combination task` you will find/pick the species _in its original latin form_
-a)	If that name has gendered data with it
+  -	If that name has gendered data with it
-i)	and the new genus has gendered data with it
+    - and the new genus has gendered data with it
-(1)	Then conjugation of the species name will automatically be rendered correctly in the new combination, and in reference to the new Parent (after you do 3) above) ii)	To pre-adapt your steps above being easy, follow best practices and add the gendered information at the time of entry of a Protonym.
+      - Then conjugation of the species name will automatically be rendered correctly in the new combination, and in reference to the new Parent (after you do 3) above)
+    -	To pre-adapt your steps above being easy, follow best practices and **add the gendered information at the time of entry of a Protonym.**

-Never just change parent, always go the Combination route. (i.e. 2) above).
+Never just change parent, always go the `Combination` route. (i.e. 2) above).

 Example use case of name ending corrected by subsequent publication:

-●	Species published with incorrect ending
+- Species published with incorrect ending
-○	Name is always the original form, latinized, never changed ●	Author "corrects" the ending in a subsequence publication ○	Key information- in this case there is *no* second Protonym, gender ending correction happens automagically ○	Key trick - to add a citation with this "fixed" data you must create a new Combination, and cite it.
+  - Name is always the original form, latinized, never changed
+- Author "corrects" the ending in a subsequent publication
+  - Key information: in this case there is **no second Protonym**, the gender ending correction happens automagically
+  - Key trick: to add a citation with this "fixed" data you must create a new `Combination`, and cite it.
 You must compose the combination with the same protonym that was "misspelled"
-●	Key bits of making new combinations
+- Key bits of making new combinations
-○	Think about making your new combination by finding
+  - Think about making your new combination by finding
-■	Protonyms in the *original* combination
+    - `Protonyms` in the *original* combination
-○	Remember if you type in a gendered ending, and no suggestions are found, you can always click to search directly by the original combination, or to track down the protonym in the taxon name autocomplete.
+  - Remember if you type in a gendered ending, and no suggestions are found, you can always click to search directly by the original combination, or to track down the protonym in the taxon name autocomplete.
-○	For all of the above to work, the “Gender and form” section of the Edit Taxon Name form on the original protonym must be filled in.
+  - For all of the above to work, the `Gender and form` section of the `Edit Taxon Name` form on the original protonym must be filled in.

 ### Species synonymized with two or more other species

-●	A name is published.
+- A name is published.
-●	A type series is used (i.e. there is no holotype)
+- A type series is used (i.e. there is no holotype)
-●	The type series is found to represent two different species.
+- The type series is found to represent two different species.
-●	The author says "we're stating this is two different species, and synonymizing the original name under two other names, but not selecting a holotype.
-If a future worker selects a holotype, our actions here may need to be changed again" (alternatively, author may synonymize the species “in partim”).
+- The author says "we're stating this is two different species, and synonymizing the original name under two other names, but not selecting a holotype.
+If a future worker selects a holotype, our actions here may need to be changed again" (alternatively, author may synonymize the species _in partim_).
-○	Recommendation: Do nothing (do not post the two synonymies in TW) but add a citation and note, there are no governed consequences to manage.
+  - Recommendation: Do nothing (do not post the two synonymies in TW) but add a citation and note, there are no governed consequences to manage.
-○	If you did have specimen catalog numbers then you could create 2 OTUs, each with the same species name, pre-adapting the data to receive new names for the new names if they come out.
+  - If you did have specimen catalog numbers then you could create 2 OTUs, each with the same species name, pre-adapting the data to receive new names for the new names if they come out.
-○	Recommendation 2: Use a "Nomen Dubium" status and attach a citation to this.
+  - Recommendation 2: Use a `Nomen Dubium` status and attach a citation to this.

 ### Junior synonym conserved by ICZN decision (i.e. senior synonym suppressed)

-1. Start at the Edit Taxon Name form for the suppressed name (senior homonym).
-Under the Relationship section type in the suppressed name and using the “Show all” button, select “suppressed under”.
-Cite this.
+- Start at the `Edit Taxon Name` form for the suppressed name (senior homonym).
+- Under the `Relationship` section type in the suppressed name
+- And using the `Show all` button, select `suppressed under`.
+- Cite this.
-2. Now go to the Edit Taxon Name form for the junior homonym.
-Under the Status section, use the “Show all” button to find “official list of specific names in zoology” and select “valid”.
-NB: use the “Advanced” button if for some reason the “Show all” button is grayed out.
-Cite this.
+- Next, go to the `Edit Taxon Name` form for the junior homonym.
+- Under the `Status` section, use the `Show all` button to find `official list of specific names in zoology` and select `valid`.
+- NB: use the `Advanced` button if for some reason the `Show all` button is grayed out.
+- Cite this.

 ### Entering names with incorrect endings for their taxonomic level